aleph2c/miros/doc/i_mongol_example.rst

 We will follow this same workflow for each state.

 Our program is easy to think about because we break our software development process into small bits of work.
 Our attention can linger, jump to something else, then use the map to refocus on our task without much effort.
-As this focused attention fixates on the part of the map, we can think hard about what is going on there.
-Then we can improve the map by fixing the little naming issues or by making slight design alterations.
+As this focused attention fixates on the part of the map, we can think hard about what is going on there, and we can improve it by fixing the little naming issues or by making slight design alterations.

 Let's begin by writing the callbacks for the defeat_in_detail_tactic state: